terrierteam/pyterrier_colbert/README.md

 All of our results files are available from the paper's [Virtual Appendix](https://github.com/Xiao0728/ColBERT-PRF-VirtualAppendix).

+## Coming Soon

+This repository will shorly be updated with code to apply the techniques of query embedding pruning [Tonellotto21] and approximate ANN ranking [Macdonald21a].

 ## Demos
  - vaswani.ipy - [[Github](vaswani.ipynb)] [[Colab](https://colab.research.google.com/github/cmacdonald/pyterrier_colbert/blob/main/vaswani.ipynb)] - demonstrates end-to-end dense retrieval and indexing on the Vaswani corpus (~11k documents)
  - colbertprf-msmarco-passages.ipynb - [[Github](colbertprf-msmarco-passages.ipynb)] - demonstrates ColBERT PRF on the TREC Deep Learning track (MSMARCO) passage ranking tasks.